Ucas deadline countdown: five application delays you should avoid

 You should also factor in any time you need to discuss your options with your tutor during their office hours, should you need some guidance before settling on your top five courses to apply to.

-2. You don't resend your returned application to school or collegeIf, for whatever reason, your school or college returns your application to you, you’ll get an email from Ucas telling you to log on to Apply.
-Your Welcome page will have a message from your school explaining what needs to be amended.
+2. You don't resend your returned application to school or collegeIf, for whatever reason, your school or college returns your application to you, you’ll get an email from Ucas telling you to log on to the Hub.
+Once you log on, you will have a message from your school explaining what needs to be amended.

 What to do: once you’ve made the corrections, you must send your application back to your school or college – it won't get resubmitted until you've done this.